 Resources

-Equipment Necessary to treat an Exertional Heat Stroke
+Equipment List for Treatment of Exertional Heat Stroke

 Ariel’s Checklist—Safety Guidelines for Hiking in the Desert